franzkugelmann/panopto/README.md

 # TYPO3 Extension `panopto`

-Provides a content element for the integration of the end-to-end-video-content-management-system panopto.
+Provides a content element and the ability to add videos of the end-to-end-video-content-management-system panopto via "Add media by URL" in Text & Media elements.

 ## Usage